05 December 2018 - 07 December 2018

 Poster Session: 2-3PM

-Session 5: Child costs, economic conditions, migration and fertility
+Session 5: Child costs, economic conditions, migration and fertility (presentation video)

 Title: Fertility across time and space: Data and Research Advances, Wittgenstein Centre Conference 2018 and 3rd Human Fertility Database Symposium